syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/common/EJ2_ASP.NETCORE/drag-and-drop.md

 ## Drag and Drop Supported controls

-The following table demonstrates the list of Syncfusion ASP.NET Core control documents that are supported with Drag and Drop.
+The following list demonstrates the Syncfusion ASP.NET Core control documents that are supported with Drag and Drop.

 * [Tabs](../tab/drag-and-drop)
 * [Dashboard Layout](../dashboard-layout/interaction-with-panels/dragging-of-panels)